AhmedNadar/no_rep/README.md

 During this awfully exciting journey i'd relay most of time on few instruments that help out to get the job done and fast when it's applicable.

 * [Suspenders](https://github.com/thoughtbot/suspenders)
-	* Working with Rails
+	* Work with Rails

 * [Yoeman](http://yeoman.io/)
-	* Working with Angular
+	* Work with Angular